yard

 You can buy a cheap soil thermometer and push it 2–3 inches into the lawn.
 Check in the afternoon, when soil is warmest.
 Once several days in a row read above 50 °F in spring, or drop back through the 70s down toward the 60s in late summer, you are approaching your target window.

 If you do not want to use a thermometer, watch plant cues.
-When forsythia shrubs finish blooming and daffodil clumps are fully leafed out, most southern Michigan lawns are entering the right temperature band for spring aeration.
+When forsythia shrubs finish blooming, most southern Michigan lawns are entering the right temperature band for spring aeration.
+Daffodil clumps fully leafed out point to the same seasonal shift.

 Never aerate when soil is still saturated from snowmelt.
 You will smear the holes and compact the sides instead of loosening the soil.